-- Although Montana’s eastern part is dominated by flat plains, its western third is dominated by mountain ranges.
+- Although Montana’s eastern part is characterized by flat plains, its western third is dominated by mountain ranges.

 Montana is a popular destination for tourists, but it’s also home to a staggering number of ranches and farms.
 In fact, Montana has the third lowest population density of any state in the United States and the eighth smallest population.
 Despite this tiny population, the Big Sky state comes in fourth largest in terms of land area.
 Located just north of Wyoming, and sharing a vast northern border with Canada, Montana is among the mountain west states.
 But, only the western half of the state can be described as mountainous, while the eastern half consists mostly of prairie.
 So, in all that vastness, just where is the highest point in Montana?

 Jump in to find out where Montana’s highest point lies, and discover how tall it really is.
 We’ll also find out how hard this high spot is to get to, whether you can drive there, and what there is to do in the area.
 Keep reading to discover more about the highest peaks in Montana, and more!

 Reaching 12,799 feet into the sky, Granite Peak is the highest point in Montana.
 Located in the Beartooth Range of south-central Montana, Granite Peak lies just north of Yellowstone National Park.
 Bozeman, to the northwest, and Billings, to the northeast, are the closest cities.
 The peak itself lies within the Absaroka Beartooth Wilderness, which consists of over one million acres of wild land.
 Among all those acres are a further 27 high points over 12,000 feet tall.
 All in all, Granite Peak, and the surrounding mountains are the perfect playground for experienced mountaineers.